catskull/catskullelectronics.com/_posts/2017-04-26-teensyboy.md

 Units ship within **10** business days.

 Shipping is flat rate $4 in the US.
-International shipping should be around $8.
-I’ll send a PayPal request after you order for the extra cost.
-[Contact me](mailto:bro@catskull.net) if you have any questions!
+International shipping is flat rate $8.

 The Teensyboy Quickstart Bundle includes the Teensyboy, a [32k Gameboy Cartridge](/32kcart) with mGB flashed on it, and a GBC style link cable.